bkw777/M4ROM/README.md

 $
 ```

-If you see anything else, inspect the pin connections and solder work.

-You may try pushing the pcb further down onto the programming adapter to make the pins bind up a little tighter and contact better, but DON'T try to push the board all the way down.
+If you see anything else, try pushing the PCB down slightly harder.
+It still shouldn't go anywhere near all the way down, and don't try to force it, but the harder you push down the harder the pins wedge in the holes.

-The holes in the M4ROM are spaced closer together than the pins on the programming adapter, so the pins bind up tighter the further down you push the M4ROM.
+The way the programming adapter connection works is the holes are almost the exact size of the pins, and the holes are spaced closer together than the pins, so the pins bind up tighter the further down you push the PCB.
+As the PCB slides down, the pins are pushed sideways and lean over, and make contact at both the bottom and top edges of the PCB.

-It should be essentially impossible to push it all the way down, and so **don't try**, but the further you go the stronger the pins contact.

 ### Read one bank
-The actual chip is a 128K part like SST39SF010A, but we can't read 128K we can only read 32K because not all of the address lines are connected from the chip to the programmer.
+The actual chip is a 128K part like 39SF010, but we can't read 128K we can only read 32K because not all of the address lines are connected from the chip to the programmer.
-So we have to tell the programmer some other device that is similar but only 32K, like AM28F256.
+The most convenient way to make the programmer read less than 128K is to tell the programmer to read a 32K chip that has the same kind of read cycle as the actual chip, like AM28F256.

 ```
 $ minipro --device 'AM28F256' --skip_id --read bank1.bin